Generating Large-Scale Trajectories Efficiently using Double Descriptions of Polynomials: Preliminaries

 For any given differentially flat quadrotor, high-order continuity is required to satisfy the differential constraints induced by the dynamics.
 Besides, the smoothness is also ensured by penalizing the integral of square of the high-order derivative.
 Assuming the order of the penalized derivative to be $s$, the cost function can be written as

 where $c=(c_1\tp,\dots,c_M\tp)\tp\in\mathbb{R}^{M(N+1)}$ is a coefficient vector of the entire spline and $T=(T_1,\dots,T_M)\tp\in\mathbb{R}^M$ is a piece time vector.
-The cost $J$ implicitly decouples for each dimension, thus it suffices to consider $1$-dimensional splines~\cite{Bry2015AggressiveFO}.
+The cost $J$ implicitly decouples for each dimension~\cite{Bry2015AggressiveFO}, thus we only consider $1$-dimensional splines.
 According to the Linear Quadratic Minimum-Time (LQMT) problem~\cite{Verriest1991LinearQMT}, we set the degree as $N=2s-1$ hereafter because it is the optimal degree for the minimizer of $J$.

 A spline $p(t)$ can be naturally described by the collection $\cbrac{c,T}$, i.e, the first description.
 Consider the minimization of $J(c,T)$ with fixed $T$ and some derivatives specified at certain timestamps.
 It can be formulated as a QP~\cite{Mellinger2011MinimumST} if $c$ is taken as a vector of decision variables.
 The second description is denoted by the collection $\cBrac{d,T}$ where $d\in\mathbb{R}^{2Ms}$ is an end-derivative vector $d=\rbrac{d_1\tp, \dots, d_M\tp}\tp$ where